Probation/Dismissal

 sun iconAcademic Recovery

-Probation-Related To-Do Items in your MyRED message center:
+Academic Warning-Related To-Do Items in your MyRED message center:

-• Probation Meeting/Plan: Meet with an Academic Advisor in your academic program to develop a plan for returning to good academic standing.This meeting should take place early in the semester, and your advisor may outline a plan of next steps that may include additional check-in meetings, changes to your daily activities, and use of relevant campus resources.
+• Academic Warning Meeting/Plan: Meet with an Academic Advisor in your academic program to develop a plan for returning to good academic standing.This meeting should take place early in the semester, and your advisor may outline a plan of next steps that may include additional check-in meetings, changes to your daily activities, and use of relevant campus resources.
 This To-Do item will be removed immediately after your advisor releases your registration hold.

 sun iconSummer Classes